Skip to main content

 Properties and Units

 As you may expect for real estate investing accounting software, properties are the basic reportable item in REI Hub (and function similar to a ‘class’ in generic accounting software).
-When setting up a new Portfolio, the first thing you do is create a Property.
-Taking your rental business transactions and categorizing them by property and Account (revenue, expense, and otherwise) is the central bookkeeping task required of real estate investors.
+When setting up a new portfolio, the first thing you do is create a property.
+Taking your rental business transactions and categorizing them by property and account (revenue, expense, or otherwise) is the central bookkeeping task required of real estate investors.

 A property can be just one unit (like a condo or single-family home) or a multi-unit (like a duplex or apartment building).
-Units are the lowest reporting element in REI Hub (Portfolio > Property > Unit).
-Your REI Hub subscription plan is based on the number of units (also referred to as doors) in your Portfolio.
+Units are the lowest reporting element in REI Hub as the layers start largest with Portfolio > Property > Unit.
+Your REI Hub subscription plan is based on the number of units (also referred to as doors) in your portfolio.

 Bank and Credit Card Accounts

-Linked Accounts utilize secure Data Providers to connect to your financial institution and automatically import your transaction record.
+Linked Accounts utilize secure data providers to connect to your financial institution and automatically import your transaction record.
 We recommend linking all accounts that are primarily used for your real estate investments.
-Using a dedicated business account is the best foundation for successful bookkeeping, and linking that account to your accounting software is the best way to make sure you don’t miss booking expenses and maximize your tax deductions!
+Using a dedicated business account is the best foundation for successful bookkeeping, and linking that account to your accounting software is the best way to ensure you don’t miss booking expenses and maximize your tax deductions!

 After an account has been linked, you can view the imported transactions on your import feed.
-Access the import feed from either the Banking page or directly on the left side menu.
+Access the import feed from either the banking page or directly on the left side menu.
 Imported transactions include the date, amount, description, and originating account.
-These imported transactions need to be ‘booked’ by adding in the appropriate Expense/ Revenue Account in order to become an official part of your records.
+These imported transactions need to be ‘booked’ by adding the appropriate expense or revenue account to become an official part of your records and reports.

 Manual Accounts have no direct connection to your bank, so transactions must be added manually or uploaded via Excel.
-Manual Accounts work well for bookkeeping in batches with uploading, or for accounts without a lot of transactions on them.
+Manual accounts work well for bookkeeping in batches with uploading or for accounts with very few transactions.

 Transactions

 There are two types of transactions in the REI Hub system.
-Imported Transactions are what comes in from a Linked Account (or Excel upload), including the date, amount, description, and originating account.
-They are a data source—they are not part of your actual financial records yet.
+Imported Transactions are what comes in from a linked account (or bank export upload), including the date, amount, description, and originating account.
+They are a data source—they are not part of your actual financial records or reports yet.

 In order to add an imported transaction to your records, you need to ‘book’ it by adding the additional information needed for complete bookkeeping.
-This means specifying the type of transaction (expense, revenue, loan payment, etc.), the relevant accounts (e.g., Repairs for an expense, Rent for a revenue), and where the funds landed.
-All the information we have is prefilled, and there is a drop-down for every other field with the available options - it’s easy!
+This means specifying the type of transaction (expense, revenue, loan payment, etc.), the relevant account (e.g., repairs for an expense, rent for a revenue), and the property in which it applies.
+All the information we have is prefilled, and there is a drop-down for every other field with the available options, making it easy!

-After everything has been saved, the imported transaction now points to a Booked Transaction.
-Booked Transactions are your financial records- the information all of the reports pull from.
-You can consider the Booked Transactions page to be the general ledger.
-As REI Hub is a double-entry accounting system, each Booked Transaction has at least one credit and debit.
+After everything has been saved, the imported transaction is now a booked transaction.
+Booked transactions are your financial records and become the information all of the reports pull from.
+You can consider the booked transactions page (on the left-side menu under transactions) to be the general ledger.
+As REI Hub is a double-entry accounting system, each booked transaction has at least one credit and debit.

-All transactions that are added manually to the system are automatically Booked Transactions.
-Linked Accounts and/or uploading transactions are a time-saving convenience but not required to fully keep your books in REI Hub.
+All transactions that are added manually to the system are automatically booked transactions.
+Linked accounts and/or uploading transactions are a time-saving convenience but are not required to fully keep your books in REI Hub.

 Loans

-The Loan Payment Template helps you automatically break down regular Loan Payments into their component Principal, Interest, and Escrow (if applicable) parts.
+The loan payment template helps you automatically break down regular loan payments into their components of principal, interest, and escrow (if applicable).

 Property Management